View Proposal

 Description

-Problem frames is a technique that uses common patterns that occur within problems to capture requirements within the context of software engineering.
+- Problem frames is a technique that uses common patterns that occur within problems to capture requirements within the context of software engineering.
 A feature of the problem frames approach is that it draws a distinction between system requirements (world view) and software requirements (software view).
-The consistency between the world and software views can then be verified mechanically.
-Note that inconsistencies at this level have historically led to catastrophic system failures.
-Consistency verification will typically rely upon assumptions about the 'world' in which the intended system will operate.
+The consistency between the world and software views can then be verified mechanically, e.g., via an off-the-shelf SAT Solver.
+Note that inconsistencies at this level have historically led to catastrophic system failures and associated accidents.
+Verifying consistency will typically rely upon assumptions about the 'world' in which the intended system will operate.
 Problems frames does not help with ensuring the validating of such assumptions.
 This is where LLMs might help, i.e., we propose to use LLMs to explain the validity (or otherwise) of a given set of assumptions.
 Ultimately, it will be the responsibility of a human engineer to decide if they believe the LLM's explanations.
 But a tool that combines symbolic 'consistency verification' with neuro (i.e., LLM) explanations of 'assumption validating' could increase the productivity of an engineer.
 It would be a cool tool too!

 - Resources